Manquia/Distillery/Control.md

 Used all index or items in a logical order or container whereby each index or item is used in the scope of the loop.
 ```
 foreach 1..5   // for each index starting at 1 rising to 5 (1,2,3,4,5)
-{ ... }        // evaluate scope with index untill all selected index have run.
+{ ... }        // evaluate scope with index until all selected index have run.
 ```
 **Example**: foreach (item in container)
 ```